The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 When connected, it’ll also give you the ability to take control remotely, either through the app or via your smart voice assistant.

-All of these features and more will go away once the thermostat loses connection to your Wifi, which can happen more often than you think.
+All of these features and more will go away once the thermostat loses internet connection, which can happen to any user.

-I’m happy to write this article which shows you all the solutions you can do to reconnect your Ecobee to Wifi.
+I’m writing this article to show you some solutions you can do to reconnect your Ecobee to Wifi.

 How Do I Reconnect My Ecobee Thermostat To Wifi?